Image credit: Esther Santer

 - Never be too desperate; if it looks too good to be true, it probably is.

-- Know that sometimes businesses are desperate to fill skills gaps too
+- Know that sometimes businesses are desperate to too – Ask yourself, do I fit within the company?

 - Always conduct a thorough company research (What are their values?
 Do they match up with yours?
 Do they offer training schemes?)